-- Only mix SOMAVERT and the liquid when you are ready to inject your dose. - Remove a single SOMAVERT pack from the refrigerator and allow it to come to room temperature in a safe place at least 10 minutes before you need to use it. - Do not heat the SOMAVERT pack by using a heat source such as hot water or microwave.
-Let it warm up on its own. - Wash your hands with soap and water, and dry completely. - Peel open the packaging of the syringe and safety needle to make it easier to pick up each item as you prepare for your injection. - Do not use the syringe or vial if: - they are damaged or faulty - the expiration date has passed - o it has been frozen, even if it has now thawed (syringe only)
+- Only mix SOMAVERT and the liquid when you are ready to inject your dose. - SOMAVERT One Day Package: If refrigerated, remove the package and allow it to come to room temperature in a safe place for at least 10 minutes before you need to use it. - SOMAVERT 30-Day Package: If refrigerated, remove a single vial from the intermediate carton and allow it to come to room temperature in a safe place for at least 10 minutes before you need to use it. - Do not heat the vial or syringe by using a heat source such as hot water or microwave.
+Let it warm up on its own. - Wash your hands with soap and water, and dry completely. - Peel open the packaging of the syringe and safety needle to make it easier to pick up each item as you prepare for your injection. - Do not use the syringe or vial if: - they are damaged or faulty - o the expiration date has passed - o it has been frozen, even if it has now thawed (syringe only)